briansteffens/briansteffens.github.io/_posts/2020-01-12-hello-world-from-a-bootloader.md

 <div class="markdown-body"><h1>Hello world from a bootloader</h1>
 <p>In my day, registers were 16 bits, computers ran one program at a time, and the
-highest number known was 65,536.
+highest known number was 65,536.
 Programs had direct access to memory so if you messed up your pointer math you could crash the whole computer, which was the style at the time..</p>
 <p><a target="_blank" rel="noopener noreferrer" href="/blog/hello-world-from-a-bootloader/onion-belt.jpg"><img width="50%" src="/blog/hello-world-from-a-bootloader/onion-belt.jpg" style="max-width:100%;"></a></p>
-<p>Modern processors run hundreds or thousands of programs at once and use
+<p>Now, modern computers run hundreds or thousands of programs at once and use
-newfangled things like virtual memory to provide isolation between programs.
+newfangled nonsense like virtual memory to provide isolation between programs.
-Registers doubled to 32 bits and then again to a ridiculous 64 bits.</p>
+CPU register size doubled to 32 bits and then again to a ridiculous 64 bits.</p>
-<p>Despite all these supposed advancements,
+<p>Despite these supposed advancements,
 <a href="https://en.wikipedia.org/wiki/X86" rel="nofollow">x86</a> computers have remained remarkably
 backwards-compatible: 16-bit <a href="https://wiki.osdev.org/Real_Mode" rel="nofollow">real mode</a>
 still exists on every modern x86 CPU.</p>
-<p>Even today, when a modern x86 computer boots, it assumes it may be running
+<p>Even today, when an x86 computer boots, it starts in 16-bit real mode for
-software from the 80s, so it starts in real mode for compatibility purposes.
+compatibility with chips going back to the late 70s.
+It executes a tiny chunk of 16-bit code from the beginning of the boot disk, just enough to load the rest of the system and enable 64-bit and <a href="https://en.wikipedia.org/wiki/Protected_mode" rel="nofollow">protected mode</a>.</p>
-It executes a tiny chunk of 16-bit code from the beginning of the boot disk.
+<p>This tiny piece of 16-bit code is called a bootloader, and as it turns out,
-These days, this is usually just enough code to bootstrap the rest of the system and switch to the modern 64-bit
+it's pretty straightforward to make one that does almost nothing!</p>
-<a href="https://en.wikipedia.org/wiki/Protected_mode" rel="nofollow">protected mode</a>.</p>
+<h2>BIOS</h2>
-<p>This tiny piece of 16-bit bootstrapping code is called a bootloader.</p>
+<p>When an x86 computer boots, the <a href="https://en.wikipedia.org/wiki/BIOS" rel="nofollow">BIOS</a>
-<h2>Boot sequence</h2>
+starts first.
+Its job is to initialize hardware and begin the boot process.</p>
 <p><em>Note:
 <a href="https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface" rel="nofollow">UEFI</a> is
-a newer replacement for the BIOS but since I don't know anything about UEFI, we'll target the legacy BIOS.</em></p>
+a newer replacement for the BIOS but since I don't know anything about UEFI, we'll go with the BIOS.</em></p>
-<p>When an x86 computer boots, the <a href="https://en.wikipedia.org/wiki/BIOS" rel="nofollow">BIOS</a>
+<h2>BIOS interrupts</h2>
-starts first.
-Its job is to initialize hardware and start the boot process.
+<p>The BIOS provides a set of services which can be used by the bootloader we're
-Additionally, the BIOS provides a set of services which can be used by bootloaders and operating systems to do useful stuff like:</p>
+going to write to do useful things like:</p>
 <ul>
 <li>Print text to the screen.</li>
 <li>Manipulate the cursor.</li>